Skip to content

 1. Go to the Azure Portal: https://portal.azure.com

-2. Navigate to your Azure AI Foundry resource:
+2. Navigate to your Microsoft Foundry resource:

 • You can find it by searching for the name of your Foundry resource (e.g., my-foundry-name).